muratk3n/thirdwave/en/README.md

 ---

 Obviously there was some good work around data collecting, analysis.
-But the underlying domain cld be rotten.
+Talking abt the underlying domain here

 ---